IDU-CVLab/NST_for_Gen/README.md

 After running the container, you are ready to run the full codes for generating data,training, and testing on the generated data.

 ### Example testing command:
+* This command runs on the sampled images in the 'assets' folder.
+Please change the directories in the code to reflect your own project directories.
 ```bash
 $ python src/test.py --content_dir "assets/sample_input/masks/" --style_dir "assets/sample_input/data/" --style_mask_dir "assets/sample_input/masks/"
 ```